pancernik1/deltaflight/README.md

 # DeltaFlight app
 As of right now the delta flight app is the only part of the project i'm actually sorking on.
 ##Using satelite data
-One of the app's main features is using satelite data from the copernicus project to not only provide offline satelite imagery but also height maps.
+One of the app's main features (and the only one right now) is using satelite data from the copernicus project to not only provide offline satelite imagery but also height maps.
 ### LOS Prediciton
 Line Of Sight Prediction is a feature which allows the user to find the largest distance which keeps LOS between The transmitter and reciever , for technical details checkout the [LOS Prediction Documentation](gthub.com)